Visitor: (pointing) Hey buddy, what do they call that funny window over there?

 Visitor: Thanks ! (drives off.)

-These oddly placed windows are also known as a, creepily, coffin windows, because, to justify this name, it is easier to get bodies down from a second story through a slanted window than down what is usually a narrow staircase.
+These oddly placed windows are also known as a, creepily, coffin windows.
+Because, to justify this name, it is easier to get bodies down from a second story through a slanted window.
+This is much easier than down what is usually a narrow staircase.